fyli16/h3d/README.md

-# A hybrid 3D code for studying plasma physics
+A Hybrid (electron fluid, ion kinetic), three-dimensional code for studying laboratory and space plasma problems